 - Intermediate (11–19)

-According to the above criteria, the following are the top 10 Fruits for Diabetes -
+According to the above criteria, the following are the best fruits for diabetics type 2

 An Apple is a low GI fruit with very many health benefits, especially in diabetes.